 Montgomery’s writings on urban planning, psychology, culture, and history have appeared in magazines and journals on three continents.
 Among his awards is a Citation of Merit from the Canadian Meteorological and Oceanographic Society for outstanding contribution towards public understanding of climate change science.
 Montgomery has advised and lectured planners, students, and decision-makers across America, Canada, and England.
 His first book, The Last Heathen, won the 2005 Charles Taylor Prize for Literary Non-fiction and vigorous praise from reviewers in The New York Times, The Guardian and elsewhere.

 What is the future of your city—of all cities around the world?
-How can the design and planning of a city, small changes and big decisions alike, affect how happy its inhabitants are?
+How can the design and planning of a city affect how happy its inhabitants are?
 Urban experimentalist Charles Montgomery presents a message that is as surprising as it is hopeful.
 Doomsayers have warned that action to tackle the urgent challenges of climate change and energy scarcity will lead us into decades of hardship.
-But, in this talk, he looks to cities around the world that are doing it right, and he points to endless evidence that suggests the opposite: that the green city, the low-carbon city, and the happy city are the same place.
-Drawing on his own experiments within cities, and using his deep understanding of history, neuroscience, psychology, and cultural studies, Montgomery presents a picture of effective urban planning, of cities flourishing, and of everyone—from governments to corporations to citizens—working together to make it happen.
+But, in this talk, he looks to cities around the world that are doing it right, and he points to powerful evidence that suggests the opposite: that the green city, the low-carbon city, and the happy city are the same place.
+Drawing on his own experiments within cities, and using his deep understanding of history, neuroscience, psychology, and cultural studies, Montgomery presents a picture of flourishing cities, and of everyone—from governments to corporations to citizens—working together to make it happen.

 Urban Land Institute